OlivierSamin1/AI4Devs-Final-Project/prompts.md

 Inspect the code and suggest me all the possible actionsto investigate.
 Do not do anything without my approval first.
 You will write your answer in the folder @debug_files in a new markdown file
 ```

+# Prompts

+---
+## 2024/05/30: 10:44 - Docker Container Health Checks Implementation Plan Request

+You are a senior software engineer with strong knowledge in Raspberry pi, backend and infrastructure.
+I want you to explain me all hte steps you are going to perform in order to solve the ticket @US-BE-23_Implement_Container_Health_Checks.md .
+You are not allowed to perform any action untill I give you my authorization.

+---
+## 2024/05/30: 10:57 - Implement Container Health Checks in Infrastructure Folder

+implement it and take into account that:
+1. all the infrastrcuture is insie @infrastructure
+2. there is a healt folder inside jarvis project.
+This is a folder relqted to an app called health, so if you need to create a folder, find another nañe than health to avoid confusion later

+---
+## 2024/05/30: 11:15 - Container Health Checks Manual Testing Request

+Now I want you to provide me with manual tests to verify that each feature you have added works properly